etnt/table-tennis/README.md

 ## Twitter authentication

-To setup your own Table Tennis server and make Twitter login possible you need to create your app at the Twitter developer portal.
+To setup your own Table Tennis server and make Twitter login possible you need to create your app at the Twitter developer portal (https://apps.twitter.com).
 Then you need to create the API-Key and Secret and store them in the environment variables like this: